 Born in 1985 in Hereford, UK, Garreth moved with his family to Wales at the age of 8.
-He began taking piano lessons aged 6, passing all but one of the ABRSM Piano Grade 1-8 with distinction.
+He began taking piano lessons aged 6, passing with distinction all but one of the ABRSM Piano Grade 1-8.

 He studied Music at St Edmund Hall, University of Oxford under the supervision of Dr Roger Allen, a Wagner and analysis specialist.
 He wrote a dissertation on representations of sexuality in the operas of Benjamin Britten, supervised by the award-winning musicologist Professor Laurence Dreyfus.
 He sang in the St Peter's College choir and was awarded a choral scholarship for the St Edmund Hall college choir.

 After leaving university he taught piano for a few years, then worked for the Youth Hostels Association, travelling the UK and abroad and working with young people.
-He backpacked up the west coast of the US and Canada, volunteering on organic farms as he went.
+He backpacked up the west coast of the US and Canada while volunteering on organic farms.

 In 2014 he moved to Frankfurt am Main Germany where he set up a piano teaching business and began exploring his interest in composition with the support of his artist partner, Anna Salzmann, a frequent collaborator.
 He released his crowd-funded debut album, Coping Mechanism, in early 2016.
 This album dealt with the loss of his mother to suicide, a topic he wrote about for Huffington Post UK.
 Between September 2016 and June 2017 he released a series of EPs on the acclaimed contemporary music label, 1631 Recordings, later released as the compilation album Another Turn.